-Philippe Lamberts, president of the Greens/EFA group in parliament, said US companies must “accept the democratic control function of the parliament.
+Philippe Lamberts, president of the Greens/EFA group in parliament, then said US companies must “accept the democratic control function of the parliament.
 Monsanto cannot escape this.
 Monsanto has to face the questions of parliamentarians and should not hinder the clarification process.”

 Monsanto said in a letter that the meeting wasn’t the right forum to question the credibility of the scientific output of either the independent EU agencies or those in third countries, according to a tweet from Emmanuel Foulon, a press officer at the European parliament.